ndlib/sipity/README.md

 * callable via module functions
 * include-able and thus expose an underlying conversion method

+When adding a new attribute to the model, the appropriate converter will also need to be modified.

 Find out more about [Sipity's Conversions](https://github.com/ndlib/sipity/blob/master/app/conversions/sipity/conversions.rb)